hjacobs/kube-downscaler/README.rst

 ``--interval``
     Loop interval (default: 30s)
 ``--namespace``
     Restrict the downscaler to work only in a single namespace (default: all namespaces).
 This is mainly useful for deployment scenarios where the deployer of kube-downscaler only has access to a given namespace (instead of cluster access).
+If used simultaneously with ``--exclude-namespaces``, none is applied.
 ``--include-resources``
     Downscale resources of this kind as comma separated list. [deployments, statefulsets, stacks, horizontalpodautoscalers] (default: deployments)
 ``--grace-period``